-The programme will fund partnerships between commercial and noncommercial partners based on an innovative business case with an impact in developing countries and in coherence with Danish strategic priorities in the partner countries.
-Each partnership should contribute to green transition and inclusive growth.
-The success of the partnerships is dependent on both commercial and non-commercial partners.
+The programme funds partnerships between commercial and noncommercial partners based on an innovative business case with an impact in developing countries and in coherence with Danish strategic priorities in the partner countries.
+Each partnership should contribute to climate adaptation and inclusive growth.
+The success of the partner-ships is dependent on both commercial and non-commercial partners.
 Good partnerships involve a joint understanding of both commercial and development aims.
-By engaging private sector finance and competencies in combination with knowledge about development challenges of noncommercial partners, the programme aims to contribute to the Sustainable Development Goals, and in particular climate change, environmental and biodiversity degradation, and inclusive growth.
+By engaging private sector finance and competencies in combination with knowledge about development challenges of non-commercial partners, the programme aims to contribute to the United Nations' Sustainable Development Goals, particularly those addressing climate change, environmental and biodiversity degradation and inclusive growth.